-Whistleblower inputs will be sent to our internal QHSE function, who reports directly to the top management, and an external lawyer, depending on the specific input.
+Whistleblower inputs will be sent to our HR department, who reports directly to the top management, and an external lawyer, depending on the specific input.

 We take every input seriously and handle them with great care and priority.
 Every input will therefore undergo a thorough investigation of facts, where the number of individuals involved will be limited.
 The hotline is checked every day and whistleblowers can expect that investigations regarding their inputs are started within a few days of receipt.

 Whistleblowers will experience no retaliation or other negative consequences for speaking up.
 In fact, we urge you to provide as much information as possible, and upload supporting files, documents, pictures, etc.